Work (physics): Coasting down an inclined surface (gravity racing)

-Consider the case of a vehicle that starts at rest and coasts down an inclined surface (such as mountain road), the work–energy principle helps compute the minimum distance that the vehicle travels to reach a velocity V, of say 60 mph (88 fps).
+Consider the case of a vehicle that starts at rest and coasts down an inclined surface (such as mountain road), the work–energy principle helps compute the minimum distance that the vehicle travels to reach a velocity V, of say 60 mph.
 Rolling resistance and air drag will slow the vehicle down so the actual distance will be greater than if these forces are neglected.